My cozy winter blankets in overlay mosaic crochet

 Nevertheless, when I started crocheting, I had no clear idea of how I would arrange the colours.
 I chose them step by step as I went along.
 And I was very happy with the result in the end!

-To my surprise (and of course delight), many crocheters ended up following my color scheme.
+To my surprise (and of course delight), many crocheters ended up following my colour scheme.
 I hadn’t expected that!

 And Mary Maxim even created yarn packs not only in Ana’s original colours but also in mine.
 I still feel a little proud!